cakeller43/static_blog/priv/posts/Backpressure_In_Distriubted_Systems.md

 ---

-title: Backpressure in Distributed Systems
+title: Backpressure in Message Based Systems
 date: 2017-03-27
 intro: When to use synchronous calls in your system.
 img: /images/elixir-icon.png
 author: Corey Keller

 ---
+# Backpressure in Message Based Systems

 ## The Problem

 Asynchronous messaging in a distributed system is great!
 It allows for clients to move on with their lives without waiting on a response from the service.
 It can also enable sending messages when the service is unavailible.
 However, async messaging has it's downsides as well.
 Unpredictable traffic or heavy load could cause this service to become overwhelmed and start providing unacceptable processing times.

 Let's assume in the following diagram that there are 4 clients and each client sends 2 messages per second to `FooService`.
 While FooService can process up to 4 messages per second.

 ![overflow](/images/cm-blog/diag_1.png)

 Clearly this will become a problem if the traffic continues at this rate.
 Processing times on newly sent messages will grow quickly while the queue will consume more and more memory.
 There are a few solutions to this problem, one of which being to add an additional `FooService` to read from the queue, or you could utilize synchronicity.

 ## Synchronous Backpressure

 Replacing the call with a synchronous one enables `FooService` to put pressure back on the clients in order to regulate it's traffic.
 Each client will be blocked while waiting for their message to be processed, preventing them from sending any other messages.
 Sounds bad right?
 However, this means that the work queue can not have any more messages in it than the number of clients utilizing the service.
 In this case, 4.

 ![backpressure](/images/cm-blog/diag_2.png)